rdmarsh/elm/README.md

 ### Pipe stdout to another program

 You can pipe the output to other programs using standard unix pipes.
-This example shows the output into jinja:
+This example shows passing the output into jinja:

 ```shell
 ./elm DatasourceById --id 12345678 | jinja2 /path/datasource.jira.j2 - | pbcopy